Ernest Hemingway Intros- face and eyes

 Hemingway does a great job of this when he points to his readers about bravery and courage.

-3. Immediately Address Doubts
+3. Immediately address doubts

 If you’ve tried to write fiction, one of the biggest doubts you’ll have is whether readers will believe in you or not.